-31 U.S. Department of Health and Human Services publications (Characteristics of State Plans [various years]) provided program parameters for 1973-1976, 1978-1985, and 1988-1990.
-For 1994 and 1996, program parameters came from U. S. House of Representatives publications (Green Book [various years]).
-For 1969 and 1970, publicly available information was incomplete.
-U.S. Department of Health, Education, and Welfare (various years) publications on selected state maximum welfare payments were used where available.
-For 1962-1968, we extrapolated backwards from the 1969 maximums by using a publication from U. S. Health and Human Services (2001).
-This publication has no information on average maximum benefits for 1962-1968, but it does report the average monthly benefit per family assistance unit in nominal dollars.
-We used the rate of growth in this measure determined from these sources, the average across other states in the state's Census Division was used.32 Some states had benefit amounts that varied by subarea.
-Only for Illinois, Louisiana, Vermont, and Virginia were the regional benefit levels and geographies reported with enough consistency to reconstruct their longitudinal series, and even then, we had to fill in missing years.33 For the remaining states with region-specific benefit amounts, in most cases the publications reported the highest payment amount across regions, and this is what we used.
+All information on TANF comes from the Urban Institute's Welfare Rules Database.29 For AFDC, various sources were utilized.30 For states where the maximum welfare payment could not be determined from these sources, the average across other states in the state's Census Division was used.31 Some states had benefit amounts that varied by subarea.
+Only for Illinois, Louisiana, Vermont, and Virginia were the regional benefit levels and geographies reported with enough consistency to reconstruct their longitudinal series, and even then, we had to fill in missing years.32 For the remaining states with region-specific benefit amounts, in most cases the publications reported the highest payment amount across regions, and this is what we used.
 However, in a few cases the publications did not consistently state which region or amount they were reporting, so we could be overstating or understating the benefit amount in certain years.